CowboyLva/ebiomes/README.txt

 ################ebiomes##################
 #########################################

-Version 1.5.2 - By CowboyLv
+Version 1.5.3 - By CowboyLv

 ## Changes

+1.5.3

+Toggles for disabling mobs (mobs, forgotten_monsters) Addition of eatable group
+Russian and Latvian translations

 1.5.2